CP1401/Practicals/prac_06/README.md

 The job of the `determine_weight_category` function is not to print, but to `return` the category that has been determined by the function.

-#### Upgraded pattern with functions

-For a situation like this, we want a single, mutually exclusive result, so it seems fine to use the usual if-elif-else decision structure:
+For a situation like this, we want a single, mutually exclusive result, so it is appropriate to use the usual if-elif-else decision structure:

 ```
 function determine_weight_category(bmi)